RogueStorm7/company-dime-exquisite-employee-tracker/README.md

 ## Description
-My goal is to build a command-line application to manage a company's employee database, using MySQL, Node.js, and Inquirer.
+Create a command-line application to manage a company's employee database, using MySQL, Node.js, and Inquirer.
 This is an example of Content Management.
 This interface command program is an easy to use for people who are not developers to view and interact with information stored databases.

 ## User Story
 AS A business owner